TycheSoftwares/custom-order-numbers-for-woocommerce/readme.txt

 $custom_order_number = $order->get_order_number(); //where $order is an order object

 == Changelog ==

+= 1.6.0 - 22/08/2023 =
+* Fix – Fixed Compatibility with PHP 8.2.
+* Fix - Fixed fatal error when users have a large number orders & the plugin tries to update them.
+* Fix - The order number is not in sequence while we create new order manually, This is fixed now.

 = 1.5.0 - 27/06/2023 =
 * Enhancement – You can now choose to apply the prefix to new orders, from a past date, from a certain order ID or to all orders.